FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_IPAddressesAndHostNames/_index.md

 The following topic lists the IP address and host name syntax formats:

--   <a href="r_st_ipaddressandhostnamesyntax" class="MCXref xref">IP address and host name syntax</a> - Lists the IP address and host name syntax formats.
+-   [IP address and host name syntax](r_st_ipaddressandhostnamesyntax) - Lists the IP address and host name syntax formats.